sphinx-doc/sphinx/doc/extdev/index.rst

 * ``'version'``: a string that identifies the extension version.
 It is used for extension version requirement checking (see :confval:`needs_extensions`) and informational purposes.
 If not given, ``"unknown version"`` is substituted.
+* ``'parallel_read_safe'``: a boolean that specifies if parallel reading of source files can be used when the extension is loaded.
+It defaults to ``False``, i.e. you have to explicitly specify your extension to be parallel-read-safe after checking that it is.
+* ``'parallel_write_safe'``: a boolean that specifies if parallel writing of output files can be used when the extension is loaded.
+Since extensions usually don't negatively influence the process, this defaults to ``True``.

 APIs used for writing extensions
 --------------------------------